Dantech12/system-tool/DEPLOYMENT_GUIDE.md

 ### 4.2 Login as Admin
 - **Username**: Kevin Owusu
 - **Password**: 12448

+**Note**: These are the actual production credentials, not the generic ones shown in the README.

 ### 4.3 Test Core Features
 1. **Admin Dashboard**: Check if statistics load correctly